 In this condition, government investment and spending are possible options.
 The government is not profit-oriented, and therefore, investment policy is at the discretion of the government.

 As with Keynesian theory, government investment works through a multiplier effect.
-Each dollar of investment can create multiple jobs and income and help the government eliminate unemployment and drive up the household sector demand.
+Each dollar of investment can create multiple jobs and income, help the government eliminate unemployment, and drive up household sector demand.

-When demand increases, businesses’ expectations of profits increase and encourage them to restore production.
+When demand increases, businesses’ expectations of profits increase, encouraging them to restore production.
 If the recovery is strong, the demand for goods and services increases, encouraging firms to invest.

-Financial stability involves the government to guarantee bank deposits, which promotes banks and the financial system’s credibility.
+Financial stability involves the government guaranteeing bank deposits, which promotes banks and the financial system’s credibility.

 For example, after Franklin D. Roosevelt took office in 1932, the United States founded the Federal Deposit Insurance Corporation (FDIC) to protect depositors’ accounts and formed the Securities and Exchange Commission (SEC) to regulate the stock market.